South Ossetia war (1991–1992): Background

+Meanwhile, on 11 September 1990, the regional South Ossetian Oblast Soviet declared independence from Georgia.
+The South Ossetian Soviet Democratic Republic was proclaimed within the Soviet Union.
+This contradicted plans of Georgian dissidents who wanted to declare independence from the USSR.
+The Georgian dissidents claimed that the Soviet authorities were using Ossetian separatism to pressure Georgia to remain in the Soviet Union.
+On 28 October 1990, the first free parliamentary elections were held in Georgian SSR, which saw a coalition of pro-independence Georgian dissidents led by Zviad Gamsakhurdia winning the majority in the Supreme Soviet.
+The election was boycotted by South Ossetians, and they responded by organizing their own vote for a South Ossetian parliament.

+On 11 December 1990, Zviad Gamsakhurdia's government declared the South Ossetian election illegitimate and abolished South Ossetia's political status altogether to counteract separatism.
+Gamsakhurdia said that Ossetians had no right to declare independence on Georgian territory.

 Combatants

 South Ossetian forces consisted of militia, volunteers from North Ossetia and other regions in North Caucasus.
 Most of their equipment and arms were former Soviet arms abandoned following the break-up of the Soviet Union.
 Former Georgian president, Eduard Shevardnadze, accused Russia of military involvement in the conflict.
 At the same time, the Ossetians claimed that Russian military and police failed to protect the local civilian population during Georgian attacks on Tskhinvali and surrounding Ossetian villages.
 The Georgian side claimed there was overt help from military units of the Russian Federation.

 In early 1990, South Ossetia had only 300–400 poorly armed fighters.
-Within six months the South Ossetian force grew to 1,500 full-time fighters plus 3,500 volunteers.
+Led by the South Ossetian "Defense Minister" Oleg Teziev, a militia network across the region was created and professionalized as the South Ossetian force grew to 1,500 full-time fighters plus 3,500 volunteers.
 Georgia's forces were in much poorer shape.
 The ragtag Georgian forces composed of ethnic Georgians were not as well trained and equipped as their opponents.
 The Georgian National Guard that fought in the war was formed in January 1991, just before the fighting started.
 It was supposed to be a 12,000 strong force raised by conscription, but because of financial difficulties it had to be formed from volunteers instead.

-Several informal Georgian militias also participated in the conflict, including White Eagles (splinter group of the National Guard), White George (rumored to be common criminals who were granted amnesty in order to fight in South Ossetia), Black Panthers, Kutaisi National Guard and Merab Kostava Society.
+Several informal Georgian militias also participated in the conflict, including White Eagles (splinter group of the National Guard), White George, Black Panthers, Kutaisi National Guard and Merab Kostava Society.

-Gamsakhurdia's approach to South Ossetia was seen by the West as going against human rights, and his inability to maintain Georgia's territorial integrity discouraged foreign recognition.
-At the end of 1991, Georgia was the only ex-Soviet republic that had not been officially recognized by the majority of Western powers.
-However, such considerations did not prevent Romania from becoming the first country to recognize Georgia's independence in August 1991.
-In late 1991, Gamsakhurdia purchased from Romania 1,000 AK-47 rifles at an apparently discounted price, $150 each, when the typical price for a Kalashnikov rifle during 1990-1991 was in the $250 - $300 range.
+In late 1991, Gamsakhurdia purchased from Romania 1,000 AK-47 rifles at an apparently discounted price, $150 each, when the typical price for a Kalashnikov rifle during 1990–1991 was in the $250–$300 range.